 - Say nothing: Please don’t speak or shout out at a runner in public.
-What may sound like encouragement or even a joke can sound at best like you’re making fun (not nice) and at worse, well…intimidating.
-It can also cause unnecessary distraction
+What may sound like encouragement or a joke can sound hurtful and intimidating.
+It can also cause unnecessary distraction.

-- Share public space: Most runners won’t take up much room and will be past you in a few seconds and try and give you space.
-If you are in a group, or the path is narrow just do enough so they can get past without having to put themselves in danger by stepping into or crossing the road.
+- Share public space: Most runners won’t take up much room and will be past you in a few seconds.
+If in a group or the path is narrow, let them get past without having to step into or across the road.

 - Don’t touch: Allow runners their personal space.
-You should not make any contact with another person without their consent for any reason and doing so can leave them feeling violated and scared.
-Trying to barge or impinge on their space could also cause a runner to stumble or fall
+You should not make any contact with another person without their consent for any reason.
+Doing so can leave them feeling violated and scared.
+Trying to barge or impinge on their space could impact their running safety.

-- Educate the young: Make sure youngsters see people exercising outdoors as a positive thing that deserves respect and adhere to the code of conduct
+- Educate the young: Make sure youngsters see people exercising outdoors as a positive thing that deserves respect.
+Encourage them to adhere to the code of conduct

-- Control the dog: Dogs can react in a number of ways and may be startled by a runner.
+- Control the dog: Dogs can react in several ways and are often startled by runners.
 Keep them on a lead if they don’t respond to recall.
-Even if the dog is friendly, a dog that is jumping up and wants to ‘make friends’ can injure a runner through tripping them up.
+Even if the dog is friendly, a dog that is jumping up and wants to ‘make friends can injure a runner by tripping them up.